thePhenom21/talkative/README.md

 # talkative
 A classical chat app.
-Create using Flutter in the frontend and Spring in the backend.
+Created using Go for backend and Flutter in frontend.
+"Still in progress"